belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 		strokeWeight: 1
 	});

-and this would be inserted into your website code like this
+and this would be inserted into your website code in the initMap() function like this

 	<script>
       var map;